 D-ribose is necessary for the creation and function of our bodies number one energiser ATP ( adenosine triphosphate).

-D-ribose is synthesized by our bodies as we need it therefore it is not stored and consequently can’t be measured to find out if we have enough or not.
-There is a bit of controversy as to wether D-ribose is useful when ingested from food or supplements or not.
+D-ribose is synthesized by our bodies as we need it, therefore, it is not stored and consequently can’t be measured to find out if we have enough or not.
+There is a bit of controversy as to whether D-ribose is useful when ingested from food or supplements or not.
 Some say it is broken down in the intestines and is not of any use to us in its digested form but a few small studies say that there is a positive response to it in people with chronic fatigue and fibromyalgia.

 More studies need to be performed and more analysis of D-ribose metabolism need to done before there is clear evidence of the effect of dietary and supplemental D-ribose.